Engee documentation

 print("Pd = $(Pd)")

-On the other hand, a false alarm occurs when the detection indicates that there is a target but in fact there is no target, i.e. the received signal passes the threshold when only noise is present.
-The probability of detector error in detecting a target when there is no target is defined as Pfa.
+On the other hand, a false alarm occurs when the detection indicates that there is a target, but in fact there is none, i.e. the received signal passes the threshold when only noise is present.
+The probability of a detector error when detecting a target when there is none is defined as Pfa.

 x = n;